Personal materials to bring to class each day:

 - Colored pencils or pens

-- A science notebook with at least 60 pages.
+- A science notebook with at least 60 pages for the year (30 per semester).
 You may use a composition notebook or a blank sketchbook.
-My personal preference is a sketchbook with heavy blank pages for older students, and pages that are half blank and half lined for younger students.
+My personal preference is a sketchbook with blank pages for older students, and pages that are half blank and half lined for younger students.

 - Glue stick